 Once split into two long pieces, it’s easiest to then cut those pieces in half to make four steaks.

-From there, hanger is best cooked on the grill and shouldn’t go over medium, as it’s more likely to become tough.
+From there, hanger is best cooked on the grill and shouldn’t go over medium.
+If it does, it’s more likely to become tough.

-This type of steak has a unique taste that matches perfectly with roasted potatoes and fresh herbs like thyme, rosemary, and oregano.
+This type of steak has a unique taste that matches perfectly with roasted potatoes and fresh herbs.

 5. Flank Steak